The State of Student Loan Debt (2021)

 Student Loan Debt by Race or Ethnicity

-According to the Federal Reserve, student loan debt also varies by race and ethnicity.
-According to the latest data, here are the average student debt totals for 2019.
+According to the National Center for Education Statistics, student loan debt also varies by race and ethnicity.
+According to the latest data, here are the average balances by race or ethnicity:

 Public Service Loan Forgiveness (PSLF) Statistics